 According to a 2016 study by The Society for Human Resource Management, employees who participate in a development program are more satisfied and feel that their employers are recognizing them for their value.
 With additional learning opportunities, they are better prepared to take on more challenging projects and roles.
 This also sets them on a track toward leadership positions within the company.

 However, these plans do not simply fall into our laps; they take time and maintenance to create and implement.
-Typically, the human resources department handles the planning while managers and leaders play secondary roles.
-It is important that everyone is on board to make the plan and employees successful.
+Typically, the HR department handles the planning while managers and leaders play secondary roles.
+It is important that everyone is on board to make the plan and employee experience successful.

 Here are a few examples of tried and true employee development plans to get you started.